Have Australian animals visit your primary school for a most memorable incursion!

 Every session includes:

-• ‘HANDS ON’ TIME - the students are encouraged to observe and safely handle the animals.
+- ‘HANDS ON’ TIME - the students are encouraged to observe and safely

 After a session each grade teacher receives: